Accurate mean-field equation for voter model dynamics on scale-free networks

 \subsection{Relation to classical mean-field theory}

 The two assumptions \eqref{eq:assume_cor} and \eqref{eq:assume_int} are closely related to those used in classical mean-field theory, but adapted to reflect the properties of scale-free networks.
 In the classical theory, it is assumed that all node degrees grow unbounded as the number of nodes increases and hence any two neighbors become stochastically independent, i.e., choosing $\ifac = 1$ in \eqref{eq:assume_cor}.
 In scale-free networks, however, a large portion of nodes have finite low degree, regardless of how large the network grows.
 As a result, the states of neighboring nodes do not become stochastically independent, but instead remain positively correlated.
-The important observation here is that the average correlation between neighbors can, with some limitations outlined later, be well captured by a constant factor $\ifac < 1$.
+The important observation here is that the average correlation between neighbors can, with some limitations outlined later, be well captured by a constant factor~$\ifac < 1$.

 Moreover, in the classical theory it is typically argued that nodes become interchangeable in the mean-field limit, so that the expected state of every node is simply given by the average state, e.g., $\E[\x_\nip] = \sh$ for all $\nip$ in the binary-state case ($\numO = 2$).
-We observe numerically that, for scale-free networks, this interchangeability is also valid on average, although the expected state of each node is related to the \emph{degree-weighted} average state $\wsh$ instead, as described in assumption~\eqref{eq:assume_int}.
-As mentioned earlier, this finding was inspired by the authors' work~\cite{Luecke2024}, which revealed computationally that the weighted shares are excellent \emph{collective variables} for the CNVM on BA networks.
+We observe numerically that, for BA networks, this interchangeability is also valid on average; however, the expected state of each node is related to the \emph{degree-weighted} average state $\wsh$ instead, as described in assumption~\eqref{eq:assume_int}.
+As mentioned earlier, this finding was inspired by the authors' work~\cite{Luecke2024}, which computationally revealed that the weighted shares are excellent \emph{collective variables} for the CNVM on BA networks.
 This means that their future evolution depends only on the current value of $\wsh$, and on no further information from the full state~$\boldsymbol{x}=(\x_\nip)_{\nip\in [N]}$.

 Further verification of the above claims will be given in the following sections.